kyriediculous/consensys-academy/README.md

 The web application lives on the public swarm testnet and the content hash is registered on rinkeby ENS.

-## Potential Upgrades

-### Update Listing Manifest
-I didn't include this out of time constraints on the client side (Fulltime job and next weekend I'll be at ethParis), the functionality is in the contract however.
-A listing owner can update the image, ebook or/and metadata of his listing by removing and adding resources to the existing listing manifest.
-This will return a new 32-byte keccak256 hash of the listing manifest, which can then be set on chain.

-### On the double use of the swarm manifest hash as mapping index and id
+## On the double use of the swarm manifest hash as mapping index and id
 In Marketplace.sol , the swarm manifest hash of a listing is used as the index in the mapping of all listings.
 This form of double referencing is usually frowned upon in programming, for good reason.
 But there's actually arguments to be made for double referencing when using deterministic content hashes.